 Iordanis Fostiropoulos, Laurent Itti

-ICJAI (oral), 2023 Workshop on Knowledge-Based Compositional Generalization
+IJCAI (oral), Workshop on Knowledge-Based Compositional Generalization, 2023

-Previous work evaluate the reasoning of Language Models (LMs) using tests that can be inapplicable to a LM.
-In this work we propose an unbiased and challenging evaluation setting using complex Regular expressions composed of Quasi-Natural Language.
-We evaluate the inductive reasoning ability of a LM to generate Facts that abide by the Rules.
-We find that when a Rule is injected in the training sequence of a LM it learn to associate the Facts with the Rules implicitly.
-When the same model is probed with Inductive In-Context Learning, where the same model is first probed to generate a sound Rule, it will generate probable Facts.
+Previous work evaluates the reasoning of Language Models (LMs) using tests that can be inapplicable to a LM.
+We propose an unbiased evaluation setting using complex regular expressions composed of Quasi-Natural Language.
+We evaluate the inductive reasoning ability of an LM to generate Facts that abide by the Rules.
+When a Rule is injected in the training sequence, the LM learns to associate Facts with Rules implicitly; when probed with Inductive In-Context Learning, it generates probable Facts.

 ABLATOR: Robust Horizontal-Scaling of Machine Learning Ablation Experiments